-H860003.
-Produce an Audio/Video Computer Presentation.
-(SF 276) Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth, including audio and /or video elements A notebook with a printout of all slides should be submitted.
+H 860 3 PRODUCE AN AUDIO/VIDEO COMPUTER PRESENTATION - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth, including audio and/or video elements.
+A notebook with a printout of all the slides should be submitted.
 The presentation should be at least 2 minutes in length and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation, or voice over and/or original video clip.
-State Fair qualified entries should be submitted to https://go.unl.edu/2024nesfsett by August 10th, 2024, or entries can be uploaded to a cloud streaming service and exhibitors MUST provide a hard copy QR code for viewing.
+All presentations must be uploaded to a thumb drive or entries can be uploaded to a cloud streaming service and exhibitors MUST provide a hard copy QR code for viewing.
 Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.
-All presentations for county fair should be emailed to Dawes County at dawes-county@unl.edu or the presentation can also be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.

-H860004.
-How to STEM (Science, Technology, Engineering and Math) Presentation.
-(SF 276) Youth design a fully automated 2 to 5 minute 4-H "how to" video.
+H 860 4 HOW TO STEM (SCIENCE, TECHNOLOGY, ENGINEERING, MATH) PRESENTATION - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
 Submissions should incorporate a picture or video of the 4-Her, as well as their name (first name only), age (as of January 1 of the current year), years in 4-H, and their personal interests or hobbies.
-State fair eligible entries should be submitted to https://go.unl.edu/2024nesfset by August 10th, 2024, or videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
-Exhibitors should to test their codes or links on several devices to check for appropriate permissions for public viewing.
+All presentations must be uploaded to a thumb drive or video can be uploaded to a cloud streaming service and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.